DOI-USGS/lake-temperature-missouri-models/README.md

 # lake-temperature-missouri-models
-GLM process model pipeline for 8 priority reservoirs in Missouri
+GLM process model pipeline for 8 priority reservoirs in Missouri.
+This pipeline was derived from [`lake-temperature-process-models`](https://github.com/USGS-R/lake-temperature-process-models) pipeline.

 -------------------
 ## Dependent files